 Kyanjin Gompa is the last place on this trek.
 From Kyanjin Gompa, there will also be a chance to climb Kyangjin Ri (4900m), if you wish.
 This is a non-technical climb that can be done by trekkers without any previous climbing skills.
 From its top, you will get 360-degree mountain views.

 After exploration around Kyanjin Gompa, finally, you will start to trek back through the Langtang magnificent valley, until you reach Syabru Besi.
 From Syabrubesi you drive back to Kathmandu.
 All in all, this is a great trek and can be done by anybody who can walk 5-6 hours a day.
 If you are in doubt as to your level of fitness please add porters, as they will then carry your backpack.

 In summary, the major highlights of Langtang Trek are as below:

-• Panoramic view of Langtang Himalayan range from the top of the Kyangjin Ri/ Tsergo Ri
+• Panoramic view of Langtang Himalayan ranges from the top of the Kyangjin Ri/ Tsergo Ri.

-• Explore the Himalayas glacier nearby Kyanin Gompa
+• Explore the Himalayas glacier near Kyanin Gompa.

 Outline Itinerary of Langtang Trek

 |Departure from Kathmandu, Nepal.